What our Rainforests lesson plan includes

 Two Types of Rainforests

-The Rainforests lesson plan has two content pages.
+The Rainforests lesson plan includes two content pages.
 Students will first receive a little background information on this kind of habitat in general.
-For one thing, these regions get over 100 inches of rain every single year.
+These regions get over 100 inches of rain every single year.
 They boast thick, green jungles that are generally warm, wet, and dense because of the heavy rainfall.
 There are two types of rainforests: temperate and tropical.

 Students will then learn how tropical and temperate rainforests and similar and how they differ.
 Both are really dense, and they have tall green vegetation.
 Many kinds of plants and animals live throughout the forests.
 And finally, they are both very wet and very rainy.